Lake Strom Thurmond

-Lake Strom Thurmond, officially designated J. Strom Thurmond Reservoir at the federal level, and Clarks Hill Lake by the state of Georgia, is a reservoir at the border between Georgia and South Carolina in the Savannah River Basin.
+Lake Strom Thurmond, officially designated J. Strom Thurmond Reservoir at the federal level, and Clarks Hill Lake by the state of Georgia, is a man-made reservoir at the border between the U.S. states of Georgia and South Carolina in the Savannah River Basin.

 Description

 The reservoir was created by the J. Strom Thurmond Dam during 1951 and 1952 by the U.S. Army Corps of Engineers near the confluence of the Little River and the Savannah River.
 At 71000 acre, it is the third-largest artificial lake east of the Mississippi River, behind the Kentucky Lake on the Tennessee River and Lake Marion on the Santee River.
 The J. Strom Thurmond Dam is located upstream from Augusta, Georgia.

 The Thurmond Lake is one of the Southeast's largest and most popular public recreation lakes.
 The dam was built by the U.S. Army Corps of Engineers between 1946 and 1954, but the lake was filled during 1951 and 1952 as part of a flood control, hydropower, and navigation project.
 Its legally authorized purposes now include recreation, water quality, water supply, and fish and wildlife management.
 Each year, millions of people use the many public parks, marinas, and campgrounds conveniently located around Thurmond Lake for a variety of outdoor recreational experiences, making it one of the 10 most visited Corps lakes in the nation.

 Thurmond Lake is a man-made lake bordering Georgia and South Carolina on the Savannah, Broad, and Little Rivers.
 The lake is created by the J. Strom Thurmond Dam located on the Savannah River 22 mi above Augusta, Georgia and 239.5 mi above the mouth of the Savannah River.
 The lake extends 39.4 mi up the Savannah River, 29 mi up the Little River in Georgia, and 6.5 mi up the Broad River in Georgia, and 17 mi up the Little River in South Carolina, at normal pool elevation of 330 mean sea level, Thurmond Lake comprises nearly 71,100 acres (287 km2) of water with a shoreline of 1200 mi.
 The entire Thurmond "project" contains 151,000 acres (611 km2) of land and water.

 J. Strom Thurmond Lake and Dam is the first Corps of Engineers project to be built in the Savannah River Basin.
 Hartwell Lake and Dam the second project built in the basin was completed in 1963, and a third project, Richard B. Russell Lake and Dam was completed in 1985.
 Together these three lakes form a chain of lakes that is 120 mi long.
 Congress authorized Thurmond Lake in 1944 and construction began in 1946.
 The project was completed in 1954 at a cost of $79 million.